Privacy-Cost Trade-offs in Smart Electricity Metering Systems: System Model

 \subsection{Simulation Settings}

-For numerical simulations, we use real SM consumption traces from the UK Dale dataset \cite{UKDALE}, which has a time resolution of $6$ seconds.
-We convert the original readings to a time resolution of $10$ minutes to reduce the computational complexity.
-As RB, we consider the Tesla Powerwall $2$\footnotemark{}, for which $B_{\max}=13.5$kWh, and $\hat{P}_c=\hat{P}_d=5$kW.
-We consider a ToU tariff currently being offered in the UK\footnotemark{}, in which the off-peak price is $4.99$p/kWh during 23:00 to 6:00, the medium price is $11.99$p/kWh during 6:00 to 16:00 and during 19:00 to 23:00, and the peak price is $24.99$p/kWh during 16:00 to 19:00.
+We use real SM consumption traces from the UK Dale dataset \cite{UKDALE}.
+We convert the original resolution of $6$ to $10$ minutes to reduce the computational complexity.
+We consider a Tesla Powerwall $2$ \cite{tesla} as RB, for which $B_{\max}=13.5$kWh, and $\hat{P}_c=\hat{P}_d=5$kW.
+We consider a ToU tariff that was offered in the UK \cite{tide_new}, in which the off-peak price is $4.99$p/kWh during 23:00 to 6:00, the medium price is $11.99$p/kWh during 6:00 to 16:00 and during 19:00 to 23:00, and the peak price is $24.99$p/kWh during 16:00 to 19:00.
 All the simulation results are obtained for a time interval spanning 14 consecutive days, to average over a considerably large amount of data.
-Due to space limitations, we will mostly present numerical results when selling energy to the grid is not allowed, unless energy selling leads to significantly different results.
+For simplicity, we will mostly present numerical results when selling energy to the grid is not allowed, unless energy selling leads to significantly different results.